apiobuild/platform/content/blog/create-an-online-store-for-free.md

 #### Communication

-Chopin enables social plug-ins so your customers can easily contact you via **Email, Instagram, Facebook, and Line**.
-You also have the option to setup **announcement** to broadcast important updates or discount information.
+Chopin enables social plug-ins so your customers can easily reach you via **Email, Instagram, Facebook, and Line**.
+You also have the option to add **announcement** to broadcast important updates or discount information.

 <img src="/images/blog/social.png" class="post-img">